 First ever collaboration with an architect: „We share a vision to create an effortless relation between the body and the environment with utmost simplicity.
 Sou Fujimoto is an architect who understands that we have more senses than just the eye.“ Albert Kriemler on his collaboration with architect Sou Fujimoto for the Akris spring/summer 2016 collection.

-Akris enters the Chinese market opening three boutiques in three locations in Shanghai: the Citic Square and Times Square malls as well as the shopping arcades of the Peace Hotel.
+Akris enters the Chinese market opening boutiques in two locations in Shanghai: the Citic Square and Times Square malls.

 The collaboration with choreographer John Neumeier continues as Albert Kriemler designs costumes for The Legend of Joseph and Verklungene Feste at the Vienna State Opera.